Cuervo, New Mexico

 Cuervo consists of four streets south of I-40 and two streets north of the interstate.
 Nearly all of the structures in the community are abandoned and very deteriorated.
-The town began in 1901 when the railroad came thorough.
+The town began in 1901 when the railroad came through.
 The town started to grow when the surrounding land was opened to cattle ranching in 1910.
 Then Route 66 came, and the town's population peaked in the 1940s at over 300.
 There are two homes in the community that appear updated and inhabited, along with one auto repair business.
 The community's long-abandoned school building and church appear to be undergoing restoration.

-As of 2022, access to the ghost town from I-40 has been inhibited by ongoing redevelopment of the motorway by the New Mexico Department of Transportation.